junxit/us-congress-bills-116/metadata.md

 - 2019-09-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 116-96.
 - 2019-09-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 116-96.
 - 2019-09-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 200.
+- 2019-10-21 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5927-5928)
+- 2019-10-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5927-5928)